cadasiso/cadasiso/README.md

-2nd Semester Computer Science student at IFB-Campus Taguatinga, Brazil
+2nd Semester Computer Science student at IFB-Campus Taguatinga, Brazil, I usually post the codes I feel proud of having thought by myself and others that I just find beautifully intuitive

 <!---
 cadasiso/cadasiso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.